neojarma/Learn-GetX-FLutter/README.md

-# todo_getx_firebase
+# To do list app

-simple todo list with firebase and getx
+simple to do list with firebase and getx

 ## Getting Started